dinocaja/posts-comments/README.md

 4. yarn build - build production ready app
 5. yarn preview - run production ready app

+How to run tests:

-run test: yarn test
+1. yarn test

+How to run one tests:

-run one test: yarn test {path from src}
+1. yarn test {path from src}